rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to leverage the power of technology to transform governance brought Umang to Samagra.
-Currently he is part of the Samarth team in Himachal Pradesh.
+Umang is the Program Coordinator of the Samarth team in Himachal Pradesh and manages its daily operations.
     image: /img/umang_ctt.jpg
     linkedInProfile: 'https://www.linkedin.com/in/umang-bhola-194b6686/'
     name: Umang Bhola